 Consider it like this, it’s tricker to focus light accurately that's coming through a wider hole, so even greater care has to be taken when manufacturing wide aperture lenses.

-Lens quality is harder to judge from numbers or a spec sheet, and many phone manufacturers don’t mention it at all.
+Lens quality is harder to judge from numbers or a spec sheet.
+Many phone manufacturers don’t mention it at all.
 Unfortunately, this matter complicates talk about aperture and pixel sizes, as cheapening out on the lenses could render these developments useless.

-To conclude, lens quality is just as important as the other factors we’ve discussed, if not more so as a poor lens can undo good engineering done elsewhere.
+To conclude, lens quality is just as important as the other factors we’ve discussed, if not more so.
+A poor lens can undo good engineering done elsewhere.
 Unfortunately, it’s a tough factor to understand and almost impossible to appreciate without testing the camera out.

-As you’ve probably figured out, aperture isn’t the be all and end all of a good smartphone camera setup.
-Just like most other areas of photography, it’s not a very useful number to go by when making a purchasing decision as it’s not an indicator of quality on its own.
+As you’ve probably figured out, aperture isn’t the be-all-end-all of a good smartphone camera setup.
+Just like most other areas of photography, it’s not a very useful number to go by when making a purchasing decision.
+It’s not an indicator of quality on its own.
 However, it offers a number of advantages, including the possibility for better low light capture and faster shutter speeds.

-For the creatives out there, a wider aperture doesn’t really offer much extra in terms of interesting shooting capabilities, besides the potential for better action shots.
-Lenses are fixed in smartphone and the small size of the sensors means that you’re never going to see much in the way of or have much control over artistic blur, except for very close up shots.
-These days most phone cameras that offer bokeh effects are doing so via software and/or in conjunction with data from a secondary camera.
-Wide angle and zoom cameras are more interesting options if you’re looking for unique shots.
+Lenses are fixed in smartphones, and the small size of the sensors means that you’re never going to see much bokeh, except for very close up shots.
+These days most phone cameras that offer bokeh effects are doing so via software, and/or in conjunction with data from a secondary camera.
+If you ask us, we think there are other specs and features that could help more.
+Wide-angle and zoom cameras are more interesting options if you’re looking for unique shots.

 That being said, small smartphone sensors are particularly sensitive to low light, and a wider aperture, combined with an excellent lens and sensor, should theoretically help to reduce noise and produce better-looking pictures.